 Other legislative changes have been proposed and adopted in the U.S. since the Affordable Care Act was enacted.
 In August 2011, the Budget Control Act of 2011, among other things, included aggregate reductions of Medicare payments to providers of 2% per fiscal year, which went into effect in April 2013, and, due to subsequent legislative amendments, will remain in effect through 2030 unless additional Congressional action is taken.
-The Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, and subsequent legislation, have suspended these reductions from May 1, 2020 through December 31, 2021.
+The Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, and subsequent legislation, have suspended these reductions from May 1, 2020 through March 31, 2021.
+Proposed legislation, if passed, would extend this suspension until the end of the COVID-19 pandemic.
 In addition, in January 2013, the American Taxpayer Relief Act of 2012, or the ATRA, was enacted which, among other things, further reduced Medicare payments to several providers, including hospitals and outpatient clinics, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 In December 2018, CMS published a final rule permitting further collections and payments to and from certain ACA qualified health plans and health insurance issuers under the Affordable Care Act risk adjustment program in response to the outcome of the federal district court litigation regarding the method CMS uses to determine this risk adjustment.
 Since then, the ACA risk adjustment program payment parameters have been updated annually.
 In addition, CMS published a final rule that would give states greater flexibility, as of 2020, in setting benchmarks for insurers in the individual and small group marketplaces, which may have the effect of relaxing the essential health benefits required under the ACA for plans sold through such marketplaces.
 Further, on May 30, 2018, the Trickett Wendler, Frank Mongiello, Jordan McLinn, and Matthew Bellina Right to Try Act of 2017, or the Right to Try Act, was signed into law.
 The law, among other things, provides a federal framework for certain patients to request access to certain investigational new drug products that have completed a Phase 1 clinical trial and that are undergoing investigation for FDA approval.
 There is no obligation for a pharmaceutical manufacturer to make its drug products available to eligible patients as a result of the Right to Try Act.